XU Teahouse & Restaurant

 Monga Fried Chicken

-One of the area’s newest arrivals is popular Taiwanese chain Monga Fried Chicken.
+One of the Chinatown’s newest arrivals is popular Taiwanese chain Monga Fried Chicken.
 Following recent openings in America and Canada, London is the group’s first European destination.
 Expect five flavour options (including seaweed) spanning everything from wings to nuggets, alongside a selection of Taiwanese beer.
-We also hear there’s a bao butty on the menu – perfect for late-night snacking.
+There’s also a bao butty on the menu – perfect for late-night snacking.

 12 Macclesfield Street, Chinatown, W1D 58P